yannis-l36/creator-docs/content/en-us/production/promotion/index.md

 	</tr>
 	<tr>
 		<td>**Time-Based Events**</td>
 		<td>Invite users back into your experiences with engaging time-based events that display on your experience's main details page.
-You can schedule up to 10 events at a time through the Events Platform, and users have the ability to opt-in to notifications for each event.<br /><br />For more information, see [Events Platform](../../production/promotion/events-platform.md).</td>
+You can schedule up to ten events at a time through the Events Platform, and users have the ability to opt-in to notifications for each event.<br /><br />For more information, see [Events Platform](../../production/promotion/events-platform.md).</td>
 	</tr>
 	<tr>
 		<td>**Player Invite Prompts**</td>